contentful/contentful.js/README.md

 ### ⚠️ Troubleshooting

-- **Can I use the SDK in react native projects** - Yes it is possible
 - **I get the error: Unable to resolve module `http`** - Our SDK is supplied as node and browser version.
 Most non-node environments, like React Native, act like a browser.
 To force using of the browser version, you can require it via: `const { createClient } = require('contentful/dist/contentful.browser.min.js')`
 - **Link resolution does not work when using `client.getEntry('<entry-id>')`** - Link resolution does not work with the single entity endpoint, you can use `client.getEntries({'sys.id': '<entry-id>'})` to link an entry with resolved links
 - **Can I use it with typescript?** - Yes, there is also a type definition file
 - **Is the SDK doing any caching?** - No, check this [issue](https://github.com/contentful/contentful.js/issues/83) for more infos
-- 😱 **Something is wrong what should I do?** - If it is a bug related to the code create a Github issue and make sure to remove any credential for your code before sharing it. - If you need to share your credentials, for example you have an issue with your space, please create a support ticket in the [support page](parameters).

 ### ℹ️ Advanced Concepts